algebrabender/gtcodes/README.md

-ai for tic tac toe is not the perfect one but it works good not all cases are yet tested it will be updated to give option for human multiplayer, as well as ai multiplayer
+ai for tic tac toe is not the perfect one but it works good not all cases are yet tested it will be updated to give option for human multiplayer, as well as ai multiplayer there have been some small tweaks for a few files